tkishel/pe_lookup/README.md

 ## Reference

-This command calls code called by `puppet infrastructure recover_configuration`.
+This command uses code used by `puppet infrastructure recover_configuration`.

 ### Output